tfm000/copulax/README.md

 As CopulAX is still in its early stages, we have so far only released a limited number of continuous univariate and multivariate distributions and their copulas, however in the near future we aim to implement the following:

-- More univariate distributions, including for discrete variables.
+- Many more univariate distributions, including for discrete variables.
 - Incorporating goodness of fit tests into univariate_fitter.
 - More multivariate distributions.
 Namely, the special and limiting cases of the generalized hyperbolic.
 - Copulas based on each of the aformentioned multivariate distributions.